tabarra/txAdmin/docs/menu.md

 * Description: Whether to align the menu to the right of the screen instead of the left.
 * Default: 0
 * Usage: `+set txAdminMenu-alignRight 1`

+### Legacy Convars
+ConVar's that were previously available in older versions but have been removed.
+They are here for developer reference but you should **not**, try and utilize them.

+**txAdminMenu-updateInterval (removed in v4.7.0)**
+* Description: Controls the interval in which players are updated for each online admin. *Increasing this can improve client performance but will make updates to the players page slower*
+* Default: 5000
+* Usage: `+set txAdminMenu-updateInterval 10000`

 ## Commands
 **tx | txadmin**